So you have a risky job. Or perhaps you have a son or daughter who does. And you’re wondering how life insurance will fit into the picture.

 If he’s hit by a truck or dies of a heart attack, his family is covered.
 If his chute doesn’t open at 10,000 feet, his family is out of luck.
 And so is he.

 And many risky professions, such as firefighters and police officers and miners, offer life insurance through the employer, so obviously you want to start there.
 The payout may not be as much as you want for your loved ones, though, so you may still need to shop around to get additional coverage.

 But by and large, it seems to be the unusual dangerous professions, such as stuntpeople and circus acrobats, that have the most problems securing life insurance.

 If you’ve ever been told that you can’t get life insurance coverage because of your profession, don’t believe it.
 Regardless of what you do for a living, it’s possible to get life insurance at an affordable rate.
-Life insurance is one of the most important investments that you’ll ever make for your loved ones.
-It’s one of the only ways that you can ensure that your family has the money that they need.
+Your family could financially struggle once you pass way which is why an investment in insurance protection is necessary now.

 In any case, the insurance industry, like all for-profit industries, exists to make a buck, and you can’t fault them for noticing that somebody who wrestles alligators for a living might have a much shorter shelf life than someone who works in an office.

 Actually, if anybody out there wants to transition from a risky job to a safe one, I can vouch for selling life insurance.
 Not to say it can’t be dangerous.
 I once dropped a stapler on my foot.
 But overall, it is a pretty safe profession.
 And that’s who insurers like to insure — people whose day-to-day existence isn’t fraught with a lot of peril.